totalspectrum/spin2cpp/README.fastspin.md

   [ -D <define> ]    add a define

 The -2 option is new: it is for compiling for the Propeller 2 (FPGA version).
-Note that for Prop2 output we only generate the PASM code, in a file with a ".p2asm" extension.
-This is because PNut for the P2 does not have any way to load a binary file yet.
+The output code may not may not work properly on any given FPGA image, because the Prop2 is a moving target.

 fastspin.exe checks the name it was invoked by.
-If the name contains the string "bstc" (case matters) then its output messages mimic that of the bstc compiler; otherwise it tries to match openspin's messages.
+If the name starts with the string "bstc" (case matters) then its output messages mimic that of the bstc compiler; otherwise it tries to match openspin's messages.
+This is for compatibility with Propeller IDE.
+For example, you can use fastspin with the PropellerIDE by renaming bstc.exe to bstc.orig.exe and then copying fastspin.exe to bstc.exe.

 EXTENSIONS
 ==========